CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

 ### Archiving the corpus package and conversion scripts
-After the corpus is installed on the production Korp, the corpus package should be uploaded to the IDA storage service (in it's own corpus folder? or a separate package folder?).
+After the corpus is installed on the production Korp, the **corpus package** should be uploaded to the IDA storage service.
+Usually there is a folder for your corpus in IDA already, containing e.g. the original data.
+The package should be added to the same folder.
 You can find the corpus package under `/proj/clarin/korp/corpora/pkgs/'corpus_id'/` on Taito(-shell).

-Command for loading it up to IDA (to be filled).
+Command for uploading the package to IDA:

+    ida upload -v corpora/'corpus'/file.tgz file.tgz

+-v means 'verbose' and will give you information about the process of uploading.

+Example:

+    ida upload -v corpora/ylioppilasaineet/yoaineet_korp_20190916.tgz yoaineet_korp_20190916.tgz

+In case the folder for your corpus is already frozen in IDA, you should create a folder of the same name in the stage area and upload your package here.
+During the next 'freeze' the content of these folders will be combined.
+NOTE: It is usually not recommended to unfreeze already frozen data in IDA!

-Your conversion scripts for creating the HRT should be preserved.
-It is recommended to upload them to GitHub (folder?) (to be filled)
+Your **conversion scripts** for creating the HRT should be preserved.
+It is recommended to upload them to GitHub.
+The place for your scripts is in 'Kielipankki-konversio'.
+Do 'git pull' to make sure your copy of the repository is up to date.
+Then change to the sub folder 'corp' and create a new folder for your corpus in here.
+Copy your conversion scripts to this folder.

+This is the command for adding your scripts to the repository (from Kielipankki-konversio/corp/'your_corpus'/:

+    git add .

+With the following command you can check the git status:

+    git status

+Commit your changes and give a short description of your action (e.g. 'conversion scripts for 'corpus' added'):

+    git commit

+Finally you can push your changes:

+    git push

 ### Additional information
 For additional information, please see the following links: